What is Cavity Wall Insulation?

 1. It Can Reduce your Energy Bills.

-On average cavity wall insulation can save you between £100-£200 a year on your heating bill!
+On average CWI can save you between £100-£200 a year on your heating bill!
 So, for most people it will of paid for itself in just two years.

 2. Keeps your Home Warmer